yaira2/Quick-Pad/README.md

 * Fluent design with dark and light theme support.
 * Launch from the run dialog box by typing "Quickpad".
-* Compact Overlay mode can make the app always on top.
+* Compact Overlay mode will make the app stay on top of other apps or windows.
 * Focus mode hides all distractions.
 * Auto save ensures your works is safe.